-The Bucks blog from the New York Times reported on the interesting study, submitted in response to a US Treasury Department request for ideas to improve workers' retirement prospects.
+The Bucks blog from the New York Times reported on an interesting study that resulted from a US Treasury Department call for ideas to improve workers' retirement prospects.

 Double my savings